 Trial: Use of Kinavet (masitinib) for non-resectable canine mast cell tumors.

 This is a double-blinded placebo-control trial that evaluates Kinavet in dogs with non-resectable mast cell tumors (2/3 of the dogs will receive Kinavet, 1/3 placebo).
 Dogs cannot be on chemotherapy and should be off steroids for at least 3 weeks.
+Must have visible tumor.
 A screening visit to determine eligibility is required.
 The trial is fully funded.

 Please note: For all trials, patients must be examined at UTCVM to determine eligibility.
 Clients are often responsible for the initial examination fee for the first visit (currently $129) and any tests required by that trial to determine eligibility (many trials require some staging tests performed to determine eligibility but some may cover the cost of some tests).
 Each trial has different funding and an explanation of covered costs and non-covered costs will be reviewed with each case.

 Posted: 05-19-14 Viewed: 59296 times

 2407 River Drive